tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 Finally, I have `ALEFix` bound to `\f` as part of my global `.vimrc` so fixing my
-buffer is only two key presses away:
+buffer is only two key strokes away:

 ```viml
 nmap <silent> <leader>f <Plug>(ale_fix)